jmynes/COM331-TabTasks/README.md

 ## TODO:
 * Implement task affirmation functions
-  * Currently just a check and x button.
+  * Currently just a check and x button without a function
+* Tasks should be smarter, based on system clock with a deadline that matters beyond bookkeeping
+* Better reminder text
+  * Urgency/deadline?
+  * Grammar/syntax?
+  * Capitalization .to_case?
+* Standardize/enforce timeframes and deadlines

 ## Known bugs: